So much for that idea

 This should put paid to any sort of foolishness about an anthrocentric universe.
 Quite the contrary, Earth itself is just waiting to kill us.

-European scientists think they've found the trigger mechanism for the eruption of supervolcanoes, the most violent and dangerous natural disasters on Earth. magma Earth's forever blowing bubbles Unlike traditional volcanoes, which are easily identifiable by their mountainous shape, supervolcanoes lurk far underneath the Earth …
+European scientists think they've found the trigger mechanism for the eruption of supervolcanoes, the most violent and dangerous natural disasters on Earth. magma Earth's forever blowing bubbles Unlike traditional volcanoes, which are easily identifiable by their mountainous shape, supervolcanoes lurk far underneath the …

 This should put paid to any sort of foolishness about an anthrocentric universe.
 Quite the contrary, Earth itself is just waiting to kill us.